MakarovCode/Emissary/README.md

 * You can also use chatbots to fetch and generate reports any time outside the timeframes configurated.
 * You can also configurate linux commands and receive in discord the outputs or results.

-# Roadmap
-This tools is in the making
-* Upload as Ruby Gem
-* Regex conditioning
-* Slack
-* Email reports

 # Setup your Discord Server, Channel, Application and Bot
 * 1. Go To [Discord Developers](https://discord.com/developers)
 * 2. Create a new application and under the Bot option create a new bot